DIGITALAX/digitalax-contracts/smart-contracts/PRIMARY_AUCTION_FLOW.md

 * `endTime` - when the auction closes for new bids - no further bids can happen after this time, an auction can only be resulted
 * `reservePrice` - the token price reserve - if this is not reached, the auction must be resulted unsuccessfully

+* These options can be modified by a user with `admin` rights and changes would take effect immediately

 ##### The rules

 * Users can only place bids between `start` and `end` time